moskytw/mosql/docs/index.rst

 It has two major parts:

-1. :ref:`an-easy-to-use-model` for the result set.s
+1. :ref:`an-easy-to-use-model` for the result set.
 2. :ref:`the-sql-builders` which build the SQL strings by the common data types in Python.

 .. _an-easy-to-use-model: